coreylowman/coreylowman.github.io/_posts/2023-04-07-cudarc-stack.md

 ### Inserting file contents into rust source code

-As far as using the output of these, you'll find this snippet all around the dfdx cuda kernels:
+As far as using the resulting PTX file, you'll find this snippet all around the dfdx cuda kernels:

 ```rust
 const PTX_SRC: &str = include_str!(concat!(env!("OUT_DIR"), "/conv2d.ptx"));